lkarlslund/benchstatn/README.md

 statistics from all the files.
 If you want to analyze differences, use the -showdelta options, this compares every benchmark to the best case sample.

+If you want to compare against worst case, use the -deltaworst option.

 The -delta-test option controls which significance test is applied: utest (Mann-Whitney U-test), ttest (two-sample Welch t-test), or none.
 The default is the U-test, sometimes also referred to as the Wilcoxon rank sum test.